 To use an infrared massager for the best results, make sure that it is switched off when you plug it in.

 Then choose your preferred treatment head.
-Switch the device on, set the desired massage speed, and whether you want the heat on or off.
+Switch the device on, set the desired massage speed, and decide whether you want the heat on or off.

 Use both your hands to guide the massager to any area on your body (excluding your face and scalp).